 Failure to pay by the due date could result in a suspension of hosting and/or loss of domain name.

-NOTE: If Amy Susan Design isn’t hosting your website, please be aware that hosting support is generally considered billable time.
+NOTE: If Amy Susan Design isn’t hosting your website, please be aware that providing hosting support is generally considered billable time.

 how to make payments